 The proposal would expand the target group to include disconnected youth and unemployed, recently discharged veterans hired in 2009 or 2010.
-Individuals would qualify as unemployed veterans if they were discharged or released from active duty during 2008, 2009 or 2010 and received unemployment compensation for not less than four weeks during year before being hired.
+Individuals would qualify as unemployed veterans if they were discharged or released from active duty during the five years before being hired and received unemployment compensation for not less than four weeks during the year before being hired.
 Individuals would qualify as disconnected youths if they are at 16 and not yet 25 when hired, have not been regularly employed or attending school in the past 6 months, and lack basic skills.